Forward compatibility: Optical media

+Relation to the robustness principle

+Forward-compatible design is closely related to the robustness principle articulated by Jon Postel in (January 1980): "be conservative in what you do, be liberal in what you accept from others".
+The "liberal in what you accept" half of the principle describes the stance that a forward-compatible system takes toward unrecognized input; the "must ignore unknowns" rule can be read as a specific implementation of it.

+Formally defining forward compatibility has nonetheless proven difficult.
+Members of the W3C Technical Architecture Group treated the definition of forward and backward compatibility as an open problem in 2007, in part because the concept describes a relationship to future versions of a language that do not yet exist.

 Not upwardly compatible

 Some products are not designed to be forward compatible, which has been referred to as NUC (not upwardly compatible).
 In some cases this might be intentional by the designers as a form of vendor lock-in or software regression.

 For example, a cubicle producer considers changing their cubicle design.
-One designer promotes changing the footprint from 4 foot square to 1.2 meter square.
-Immediately, the sales manager calls "NUC" and the problem is understood: if the footprint changes and existing customers are considering buying more from the producer, they will have to fit a different sized unit in an office designed for the 4 foot square cubicle.
+One designer promotes changing the footprint from 4 foot square to 1.2-meter square.
+Immediately, the sales manager calls "NUC" and the problem is understood: if the footprint changes and existing customers are considering buying more from the producer, they will have to fit a different sized unit in an office designed for the 4-foot square cubicle.

 Planned obsolescence is a type of upward compatibility, but rather than adopting a policy of backwards compatibility, companies adopt a commercial policy of backwards incompatibility so that newer apps require newer devices.